+CIS 130 💂 1 credit

+HIT 110 🖳 3 credits

-AA 143 3 credits
+OTEC 143 3 credits

-AA 170 1 credit
+OTEC 170 1 credit

-AA 171 1 credit
+OTEC 171 1 credit

-AA 174 1 credit
+OTEC 174 1 credit

-BA 295 📮 1 credit

-CIS 130 📮 1 credit

-HIT 110 🚨 3 credits
+Approved

+Elective

-Approved elective 3 credits
+3 credits

 Approved Electives

-AA 107 AA 173 AA 200 AA 270 AA 297 AA 298 AA 299 BA 122 ABA 252 CIS 143 CIS 150 CIS 155
+BA 122 🗷 BA 252 🗷

+CIS 143 🖳 CIS 150 💂

+CIS 155 🖳

+OTEC 107 L OTEC 173 L

+OTEC 200 💻

+OTEC 200

+OTEC 297 OTEC 298

+OTEC 299

+CSE 101 or higher

-■ = Course available through Distance Learning (see page 47).
+[-] Course available through Distance Learning (see page 49.)

-METALS TECHNOLOGY

-Applied Technologies Division

 - Associate of Applied Science Degree in Metals Technology (concentrations in Machine Tool Technology and Welding)

 - Certificates in Machine Tool Technology or Welding

 Program Description

 Students will study hands-on machine tool technology, welding, blueprint reading, mathematics, metallurgy and other general course work.
 Classes include classroom and lab time.

 Career and Advancement Opportunities

 One hundred percent of the 2003-04 graduating class obtained employment in the metals technology field.
 Jobs are available in machine shops involved in research and development for the aerospace industry and scientific community.
 Qualified Machine Tool Technology graduates are guaranteed interviews with Sandia National Labs with eight to 10 interns being accepted yearly.
 Welders work in fabrication shops, repair shops and artisan industries and are in demand in oil field work nationally as well as internationally.

 The associate of applied science degree prepares graduates for faster career advancement and greater earning potential.

 Special Requirements

 Students are required to purchase textbooks, tools and personal safety equipment.

-Contact Information
+CONTACT INFORMATION

-Information about these programs is available from the program chair at (505) 224-3751, the director at (505) 224-3718, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Information about these programs is available from the program chair at (505) 224-3751, the director at (505) 224-3718, or from Academic Advisement and Career Development at (505) 224-4321.

+METALS TECHNOLOGY (Machine Tool Concentration) Degree (Also Machine Tool Certificate)

+Certificate Prerequisites

-METALS TECHNOLOGY (MACHINE TOOL CONCENTRATION) DEGREE (ALSO MACHINE TOOL TECHNOLOGY) Certificate Prerequisites MATH 099 or Accuplacer Arithmetic score of 57 or equivalent or department approval RDG 099 or Accuplacer Reading score of 69 or equivalent or department approval Degree Prerequisites
+MATH 099 or Accuplacer Arithmetic score of 57 or equivalent or department approval

+RDG 099 or Accuplacer Reading score of 69 or equivalent or department approval
-ENG 100 or Accuplacer

-Sentence Skills

-score of 85

-or equivalent
+IT 101 ☐ required or equivalent

+Degree Prerequisites

-(for ENG 101)
+ENG 100 🗷 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

 MATH 100A or Accuplacer Elementary Algebra score of 72 or equivalent (for MATH 119)

+RDG 100 a or

+Accuplacer

+Reading score of

+80 or equivalent

+(for arts and sciences

+courses)

-RDG 100 ■ or Accuplacer Reading score of 80 or equivalent (for A&S courses) Recommended Course Sequence for Full-time Students
+Recommended Course Sequence for Full-time Students

 (Part-time students should see an Advisor or Counselor to customize their educational plans.)

 Certificate requirement = 36 credits

-Degree requirement = 64-65 credits
+Degree requirement = 61-64 credits